ome/omero-documentation/omero/sysadmins/python3-migration.rst

 Note that setting of :envvar:`OMERODIR` variable is now required to specify where the OMERO installation lives.
 This defines where configuration files and log files will be stored.
-We suggest: file:`/opt/omero/web` as the root for your installation.
+We suggest :file:`/opt/omero/web` as the root for your installation.

-You will need to also follow the :doc:`upgrade guide <omeroweb-upgrade>`.
-In short, web upgrades should become much simpler since only a `pip install -U` of the appropriate libraries should be necessary.
+The :doc:`upgrade guide <omeroweb-upgrade>` can help you to transfer your previous configuration.
+Moving forward, however, web upgrades should be much simpler under Python 3.
+Only a `pip install -U` of the appropriate libraries should be necessary.

 Plugins
 ^^^^^^^